An interactive open online course on computational social scienceFind out more about the project and explore the course and its modules

 We show social dynamics by using simple animations and other visuals

 We’d like to share some materials that you are free to use in your own teaching.
-It’s going to be a series of short modules that gives “a peak over the fence” built of fears, stereotypes and lack of practice.
+It’s going to be a series of short modules that gives “a peek over the fence” built of fears, stereotypes and lack of practice.
 We supplement these materials with some practical guidelines, where we’ve gathered some tips and tricks on how to bring computational topics into the classroom.

-– consist of an introductory module and 4 thematic modules that can be used independently
+1 introductory module and 4 thematic modules that can be used independently

-– be equivalent of a 2 ECTS points course (60 hours of workload)
+Equivalent of a 2 ECTS points course (60 hours of workload)

 What is computational social science and which phenomena does is allow to study?

 Social Network Analysis: The networks connecting people

 How do we spread disease, fake news and good ideas?
 We will present an overview of networks and how they relate to social dynamics.